-States require between 200-2,000 hours of combined training and education in order to qualify to take the barbering licensure exam.
+States typically require between 1,000-2,000 hours of combined training and education in order to qualify to take the barbering licensure exam.
 Exams usually includes two sections: a written test and a hands-on styling or practical test.
 In general, the written portion takes 1-2 hours and consists of multiple-choice questions testing your knowledge of hair care skills, safety and sanitation techniques.
 The practical exam portion may take longer, and it usually requires you to demonstrate your skills on a live model.

 Employment and Salary Info

 According to the U.S. Bureau of Labor Statistics (BLS), employment of barbers was expected to grow 11% from 2012-2022, which is about average compared to all other occupations.
 As a licensed barber, you may start your career renting a station in a salon, building your skills and establishing a clientele.
 With experience, many barbers open their own shops.
-The BLS reported that the average salary for barbers in 2013 was $27,710, and the top 10% of earners were paid $44,190 or more that year.
+Payscale.com reported that the median salary for barbers in September 2015 was $30,010.